khanhtc1202/fromnoobstogeeks/source/_posts/why_can_not_new_abstract_class.md

 - design
 ---

-Abstract class and Interface is one of the most be confused problem when the first time I learnt Java.
+Difference between Abstract class and Interface is one of the most be confused problem when the first time I learnt Java.
 In which case we should use Abstract class and which case we should use Interface?
 Let's take a look deeper in this two of concepts.

 <!-- more -->